Grande mosquée de Lyon

-The Great Mosque of Lyon also has an association of halal certification called ARGML.
-This is the most reliable association of halal certification in France.
+The Grand Mosque of Lyon also has an association of halal certification called ARGML, the most reliable association of halal certification in France.

-It is located at 146 Boulevard Pinel, 5 km east of Presqu'île in Lyon.
-The Mosque includes cultural facilities, a library and a school.

 History

 It was designed by the Lyon architects Ballandras and Mirabeau and largely funded by King Fahd of Saudi Arabia and other Muslim countries.
-An association was formed in 1980 to promote the construction of a Mosque in Lyon, but attempts to get planning permission were repeatedly blocked.
+An association was formed in 1980 to promote the construction of a mosque in Lyon, but attempts to get planning permission were repeatedly blocked.

-When the French Interior Minister Charles Pasqua opened the Mosque in 1992 he warned against the rise of Islamic fundamentalism.
+When the French Interior Minister Charles Pasqua opened the mosque in 1992 he warned against the rise of Islamic fundamentalism.